 Although not strictly located in Transylvania, it is very close to the former border between Transylvania and Wallachia, and it is one of the most beautiful castles of Romania.
 Peles Castle is the former summer residence of the Romania Royal family and it is located in Sinaia, a splendid mountain resort in the Carpathian Mountains.

 Located about 20 minutes drive from Bran Castle.
 It is one of the best-preserved medieval fortresses and was built by peasants.
-Thanks to some great preservation, Rasnov fortress was chosen to be the setting for many historical Romanian and foreign movies.
+As a result of its great preservation, Rasnov fortress was chosen to be the setting for many historical Romanian and foreign movies.

 Located in the city of Alba Iulia, a precious symbol of Romania as almost 100 years ago, it was here where the Great Unification took place on the 1st of December.
 The city boasts one of the largest and most spectacular medieval citadels in the country, and it can be visited by choosing one of several tours, each with a theme of its own.